 The US Army 39th General Hospital is built within the park for American soldiers.

-After the US military leaves the site, the Auckland Hospital Board requests urgent access to these facilities to help cope with the post-war baby boom.
-The hospital remains in Cornwall Park until after the official National Women’s Hospital was built next door, with the last of the staff moving out in 1975.
+After the U.S. military leaves the site, the Auckland Hospital Board requests urgent access to these facilities to help cope with the post-war baby boom.
+The hospital remained in Cornwall Park serving as the National Women’s Hospital until 1964 and Cornwall Hospital geriatric unit until 1974.

 The Memorial Steps are constructed as a memorial to Sir John.
 They are designed by prominent civic architectural firm Gummer and Ford.

-After the last of the hospital staff leaves Cornwall Park in 1975, the land is restored and developed for use by the public.
+After the hospital was demolished, the land was returned to Cornwall Park and restored and developed for use by the public.
 Trees are planted, and the Band Rotunda is built.

 Huia Lodge is recognised as a heritage building and following restoration, it is transformed into the Cornwall Park Information Centre.

-The lone pine on One Tree Hill/ Maungakiekie is eventually felled after being attacked several times over the century as it became a health and safety risk to allow it to remain.
+On October 26th, the lone pine on Maungakiekie One Tree Hill is removed after being attacked several times over the century, as it became a health and safety risk to allow it to remain.

 The park celebrates its centenary.

-A dawn ceremony conducted by the Tūpuna Maunga Authority takes place on the summit of Maungakiekie, where a grove of three tōtara and six pōhutukawa saplings are planted, grown from parent trees living on Maungakiekie.
+On June 11th, a dawn ceremony conducted by the Tūpuna Maunga Authority takes place on the summit of Maungakiekie, where a grove of three tōtara and six pōhutukawa saplings are planted, grown from parent trees living on Maungakiekie.
 A shelterbelt of native shrubs is planted around the trees to protect them from the exposed summit conditions.
-In the next few decades, arborists will undergo a process of selection which will see the strongest of these trees standing tall to become the hill’s next “One Tree”.
+In the next few decades, arborists will undergo a process of selection that will see the strongest of these trees standing tall to become the hill’s next “One Tree”.

 Huia Lodge is updated with new displays to become a discovery hub, showcasing what makes Cornwall Park special and providing information to visitors.

-Cornwall Park closes its internal roads to cars during the Covid-19 lockdown to encourage people not to drive to the park and stay home as per New Zealand Government guidelines.
-There is an overwhelmingly positive response, so when the country emerges from the lockdown the decision is made to keep Twin Oak Drive, Olive Grove and part of Kenneth Myers Drive closed to cars as a trial.
+Cornwall Park closes its internal roads to cars during the COVID-19 lockdown to encourage people to stay home as per New Zealand Government guidelines.
+There is an overwhelmingly positive response, so when the country emerges from the lockdown the decision is made to keep one side of Twin Oak Drive, Olive Grove and part of Kenneth Myers Drive closed to cars as a trial.
 The closures are made permanent a year later in 2021.